-Q2: What pathways/programs (if any) are not offered, but are needed in the region?
+Q2: What pathways and/or programs (if any) are not currently offered, but are needed in the region based on occupational demands?

-Pathway/Program Evidence from Kansas Labor Market Data Evidence from Regional Sources
+Pathways/Program Evidence from the Kansas Department of Labor Market Data Evidence from Regional Sources

+D + C 1 Labor Warket Data

 Post-Secondary:

-Plumbing 18 annual openings
+27 annual openings

+Industrial Maintenance

-Secondary: Marketing 180 annual openings
+Secondary: 93 projected annual openings

+Marketingthis is our first year with a

+Marketing pathway in our region

-Q3: Provide justification for offering the pathway(s)/program(s) that have too many concentrators for the job openings/demand (Q1, column 3), include additional supporting data.
+Q3: Provide justification for offering the pathway(s) and/or program(s) that have too many concentrators for the occupational openings/demand (Q1, column 3), include additional supporting data.

-Program/Pathway Reason for offering these Programs/Pathways Kansas Labor Market Data or Local Labor Data Source Secondary: Food Products & Processing These pathways prepare students to work in the restaurant and event planning industry.
-Students learn nutrition and culinary skills needed to prepare for a variety of careers that - 10 annual openings with 43 concentrators Restaurant & Event Management focuses on the management and culinary aspects of the industry.
-Food scientists produce food, ensure its safety and develop new products; they deal with food until it goes into the stomach of consumers.
-Because of this, as long as people have to eat, there will be careers in food products and processing. - 8 annual openings with 43 concentrators

-Power, Structural & Technical Systems This pathway helps with the huge gap in the manufacturing area providing some skilled welders. - 25 annual openings with 40 concentrators Construction & Design Students in the Construction & Design pathway learn and practice skills that prepare them for diverse post-high school education and training opportunities, from apprenticeships and two-year college programs to four-year college and graduate programs. - 118 annual openings with 163 concentrators Graphic Design The demand in our region is lacking due to businesses being forced to close because of internet accessibility by clients.
-However, these courses are extremely popular because it allows students tap into their creativity and the technology heavy world they live in.
-Skills attained in these courses will aid students in attaining employment in the diversified work place. - 26 annual openings with 27 concentrators Health Science Health Science careers are always a top priority with a wide range of salary levels and requirements for certifications. - 89 annual openings with 198 concentrators
+Pathways/Program Reason for offering these Kansas Department of Labor Market Data Programs/Pathways OR Local Labor Data Sources Food scientists produce food, ensure its safety Food Products and Processing Systems ---10 projected annual openings with 23 yearly and develop new products; they deal with food concentrators until it goes into the stomach of consumers.
+Because of this, as long as people have to eat, there will be careers in food products and processing.
+This pathway helps with the huge gap in the Power, Structural, and Technical Systems -16 projected annual openings with 53 yearly manufacturing area providing some skilled concentrators welders.
+Construction & Design Students in the Construction & Design -75 projected annual openings with 132 pathway learn and practice skills that prepare vearly concentrators them for diverse post-high school education and training opportunities, from apprenticeships and two-year college programs to four-year college and graduate programs.
+Digital Media The demand in our region is lacking due to -13 projected annual openings with 58 yearly businesses being forced to close because of internet accessibility by clients.
+However, these concentrators courses are extremely popular because it allows students tap into their creativity and the technology heavy world they live in.
+Skills attained in these courses will aid students in attaining employment in the diversified work place.